 The University announced plans for the phased reopening of research laboratories, creative arts studios, and core facilities on campus on May 18, 2020.
 The University is currently in Lab/Studio Reopening Phase 3.

 Given access may still be limited, please contact specific facilities to verify services offered at this time.
+During the student winter break access and hours could be impacted.
+Find more information on winter session guidance for research labs/studios.

 Can undergraduate students conduct laboratory or studio-based research?